Edison0521/GDDL-discoverys/Readme.md

 # GDDl discovery

-## This project aims to reproduce GDDl-discovery
+## This project aims to recurrent GDDl-discovery

 ### File description